dygte/dygte/README.md

 It's something really weird to me but I think it's a fun little challenge (and i also think that whoever works with this program on a daily basis is a straight god).

-I program little things since I was a kid but it still feels like i'm just starting to dip dip my toes into a huge ocean of possibilities.
+I program little things since I was a kid but it still feels like i'm just starting to dip my toes into a huge ocean of possibilities.
 Maybe someday i'll take this thing as a job...

 I also have a [Youtube channel](https://www.youtube.com/channel/UCFzqXu10stskzvFuXjGgQww) where I plan to post future videos. :)

 <!---